 - Organisational structure, including parent and child companies,

 - All stationary energy and fuels used in buildings, machinery, or vehicles are in the organisation’s control.
 Including natural gas and fuels used in generators or vehicles.

 - Complete value chain map or complete list of activities in the company's value chain, including; purchased and sold goods and services, suppliers and other relevant value chain partners.

 Financial information is a reliable indication of an organisation’s activities.
 Therefore, as part of the verification process, the following will be required:

-- Expense Listing (extract from Profit & Loss (P&L) statement) or Trial Balance
+- Expense Listing (extract from Profit & Loss (P&L) statement) or Trial Balance in Excel format.

-- General Ledger (GL) transaction listing (with an appropriate level of transactional mapping to the P&L or Trial Balance)
+- General Ledger (GL) transaction listing (with an appropriate level of transactional mapping to the P&L or Trial Balance) in Excel format.